 Current plan is to source 3 areas in Bramley that the community can access and maintain to grow vegetables and benefit from.
 They will use sustainable and eco friendly methods of growing and work across generations, to learn from and inform their work.

 Grace has been engaging the community in Eden Crescent and teaching children how to grow things such as trees, plants and vegetables.
-Grace is going to use this funding along with her neighbours to continue planting to combat climate change and working together to shape the neighbourhood and make it greener.
+Grace is going to use this funding, along with her neighbours, to continue planting to combat climate change.
+They will work together to shape the neighbourhood and make it greener.

 Nicola is working along with the community to encourage the hedgehog population to recover.
-She will be running workshops to build sustainable hedgehog homes and also sharing the importance of creating access routes, introducing plants that attract bugs, footprint tunnels (which help record hedgehog activity) and hosting garden habitat seminars to educate and encourage communities.
-Nicola has already attended Kirkstall Festival with an estimated attendance of 25,000 to share her knowledge.
+She will be running workshops to build sustainable hedgehog homes.
+She’ll also share the importance of creating access routes and introducing plants that attract bugs.
+Nicola will host garden habitat seminars to educate and encourage communities.